zachvalenta/jvns.ca/content/post/2017-04-07-netdev-conference-day-2.markdown

 lot :)

 ### new TC offloads

+chair: Jamal Hadi Salim (who is also the conference chair and did a really really wonderful job throughout).
+He told me things about tc at lunch yesterday!

 okay so -- apparently TC (the tool that lets you slow your network down) is actually a big deal and you can do a ton of stuff with it.
 I am only